belos117/serverless_app/README.md

 # Serverless Student Management System

 A secure, scalable serverless application built on AWS for managing student data.
-The application provides a web interface for saving and retrieving student information, with automated deployment using GitHub Actions and infrastructure as code using Terraform.
+The sample application provides a web interface for saving and retrieving student information, with automated deployment using GitHub Actions and infrastructure as code using Terraform.

 ### Features